dlvoy/base-plate-outliner/README.md

 - `--config CONFIG_PATH` - Path to OpenSCAD config file (default: `machineblocks/config/config-default.scad`).
 The script reads `unitMbu`, `unitGrid`, and `scale` values from this file to calculate brick dimensions.
 This ensures consistency between the Python script and the generated OpenSCAD output.
 For Nanoblocks (half-size bricks), use `configs/config-nano.scad`

+- `--center` - Center the generated model around X and Y axes.
+When enabled, the entire model (including baseplates, borders, and frames) is wrapped in a single `translate()` operation that positions the model's center at the origin (0,0).
+This is useful for 3D printing or when you want the model centered on the build plate

 - `-t, --threshold` - Grayscale threshold (0-255).
 Pixels darker than this value are considered "inside" the shape (default: 128)

 - `--debug` - Enable debug mode: each baseplate gets a random color with varying hue (useful for visualizing individual baseplates)